kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

    ::::

 ## Step 5.
-Review the Consumer Group from KurrentDB Admin UI
+Review the Consumer Group from the KurrentDB Admin UI

 1. Navigate to the KurrentDB Admin.